DV

 What is the difference between FDVV and SPY?

-FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income strategy, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
+FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income approach, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
 They are issued by Fidelity Investments and State Street respectively.

 Can I hold both FDVV and SPY?